 Information for New Entrant Children

-You and your child are invited come and experience a taste of life in a New Entrant classroom at Lake Rerewhakaaitu in preparation for starting school.
+You and your child are invited to come and experience a taste of life in a New Entrant classroom, Kakano me Tupu, at Lake Rerewhakaaitu in preparation for starting school.

 We recommend three to four school visits in the 6 weeks leading up to your child starting school.